 gaining LaSalle, Oldsmobile gaining Viking, Oakland gaining Pontiac and Buick

-experiment didn’t last and GM would soon revert five divisions the newcomers Viking
+experiment didn’t last and GM would soon to revert six divisions, the newcomers Viking

 and Marquette axed while Pontiac, which had proved both more successful and